Clownfish: Characteristics

 Clownfish vary in size; the maroon clownfish can reach 160 mm long while the orange clownfish reaches only 80 mm.
 Females are larger than males and the smallest individuals in a group are only 6–15 mm.
 Clownfish vary from oval-shaped to streamlined, and have rounded heads that lack scales between the snout and eyes.
 Teeth are present on both the oral and pharyngeal (throat) jaws but absent on the palate, and may be conical or chisel-shaped.
 Clownfish have saw-shaped edges along the operculum (gill covering) and under the eyes, which is the source of their genus name.
 The dorsal fin has 10 spines followed by 14–20 soft rays.
 It varies in shape; the ocellaris clownfish has a large recess between the spines and soft rays, while in the red saddleback anemonefish they are mostly continuous.
-Rays number 15–21 in the pectoral fins, five in the pelvic fins, 11–15 in the anal fin, and 14–15 in the caudal fin.
+Rays number 15–21 in the pectoral fins, five in the pelvic fins, 11–15 in the anal fin, and 14–15 in the tail fin.

 Clownfish eyes are located at the sides of the head, as in most fish, but they can be seen from the front suggesting they have some binocular vision.
 Additional light can enter their eyes via small gaps between the iris and lens, and the fish can see both in colour and ultraviolet light.
 They have a single nostril opening with an arrow-shaped olfactory (smelling) organ positioned around the midline of the olfactory cavity (within the nasal cavity).
 This organ often contains extra flaps (lamella) that are fork-like, a unique trait among fish.
 Their ears appear to be attuned for relatively low frequencies (75–900 Hz).